ohsaalogo.gif (9506 bytes)

 OHSAA INCLEMENT WEATHER POLICY

 Coaches, certified athletic trainers, athletes, game officials and administrators must be aware of potential inclement weather and the signs which indicate thunderstorm development.
 Every year there are several deaths due to lightning strikes.
-Last year there were seven athletes in the United States killed by lightning - all were during practice.
-Weather can be monitored using several methods including:
+Over the last several years there were several athletes in the United States killed by lightning.

 * Monitor Weather Patterns -- Be aware of potential thunderstorms by monitoring local weather forecasts the day before and morning of the competition and by scanning the sky for signs of potential thunderstorm activity.